Our Remote Provision

 During the lesson, students are encouraged to answer questions in the chat function, join in with all activities, unmute to answer questions or take part in discussion, and ask questions when they need further explanation or support.

 Students will be set tasks to demonstrate their learning and teachers will expect students to submit their work to show their progress by the end of the lesson.
 Teachers will make it clear to students how they should submit their work.
-They may be asked touse email or assignments on Teams, or may be asked to bring it in next lesson if they are due back at school following self-isolation.
+They may be asked to use email or assignments on Teams, or may be asked to bring it in next lesson when back at school.

-We recognise that sometimes students have covid symptoms and are not well enough to join live lessons.
-We are however taking registers in all live lessons and keeping in contact with parents and carers, to offer support, when students have not been able to log in, particularly when we have been informed that they are asymptomatic.
-We aim to support parents in encouraging their children to join lessons, reminding them about the importance of attending the live lessons and not getting behind while they are learning from home.
-It has also ensured technology issues are addressed quickly when this is the reason students have not logged in.
+We recognise that sometimes students are not well enough to join live lessons.
+We do however take registers in all live lessons and keep in contact with parents and carers, to offer support, when students have not been able to log in.

 Please contact our SENDCO Mrs Wilson for more information about our SEND provision: NWilson@cathedral.trinitymat.org